theoludwig/theoludwig/CONTRIBUTING.md

 - Make sure your **code passes the tests**.

-If you're adding new features to **divlo.fr**, please include tests.
+If you're adding new features to **theoludwig.fr**, please include tests.

 ## Commits